ST Engineering to test self-driving buses in Israel

-The company will begin developing and testing autonomous buses next year in Ashdod, under an agreement signed on Tuesday (Oct 30) at the sixth annual Smart Mobility Summit in Tel Aviv, Israel.
+The company will begin developing and testing autonomous buses next year under an agreement signed on Tuesday at the sixth annual Smart Mobility Summit in Tel Aviv.

 ST Engineering will also set up a new research and development centre in Israel to support the development of autonomous buses.

-"Using big data analytics and machine learning, these solutions will improve the service quality of (the city's) transport systems and enhance commuter experience through real-time traffic and commuter sensing, supervisory and control capabilities, as well as early warning of potential service disruptions," said ST Engineering in a statement.
+"Using big data analytics and machine learning, these solutions will improve the service quality of (the city's) transport systems and enhance commuter experience through real-time traffic and commuter sensing, supervisory and control capabilities, as well as early warning of potential service disruptions," said ST Engineering.

-Traffic management systems developed by ST Engineering are in place in a number of cities worldwide, such as in China, Saudi Arabia and Kazakhstan.
+Traffic management systems developed by ST Engineering are in place in a number of cities worldwide, in countries such as China, Saudi Arabia and Kazakhstan.

-The firm currently has more than 500 smart city projects in 70 cities, which brought it $1 billion in revenue last year, a number it hopes to double by 2022.
+The firm currently has more than 500 smart city projects in 70 locations, which brought it $1 billion in revenue last year, a figure it hopes to double by 2022.

-ST Engineering chief marketing officer Chew Men Leong, who signed the agreement in Tel Aviv, said the pact was in line with the smart city ambitions of Ashdod.
+ST Engineering chief marketing officer Chew Men Leong - who signed the agreement in Tel Aviv with Ashdod's industry development division head Smadar Itzkovich - said the pact was in line with the smart city ambitions of Ashdod.

 Ashdod has been part of a smart city push since 2014, and last year formed a joint venture with Israeli autonomous technology firm Mobileye to develop advanced transportation systems.